 The Health Insurance Policy Simulation Model (HIPSM) is a sophisticated microsimulation model that is used to estimate the impacts of health reforms and to inform state and national policy design choices.
 HIPSM has been used to assist with ACA implementation and analysis of policy options under the ACA.

-A powerful new research tool, the Health Reform Monitoring Survey (HRMS) provides timely insights into the Affordable Care Act.
+The Health Reform Monitoring Survey (HRMS) provides timely insights into the Affordable Care Act.
 From coverage to access to affordability, the HRMS delivers critical data before federal government surveys are available.

 There is wide local variation in the numbers of poor uninsured Americans who would be eligible for Medicaid if states opt for ACA expansion.